Healthy Vision Starts Here: 6 Tips That Look Good

 Know Your Family History

 Do you remember your great Aunt Martha developing glaucoma?
 While it is easy to see we inherit eye color from our relatives, it is not so easy to tell whose eye health we have inherited.
-But for conditions like primary open-angle glaucoma, the most common type of glaucoma, a family history of the condition increases your risk 4 to 9 times.
+But for conditions like primary open-angle glaucoma, the most common type of glaucoma, a family history of the condition increases your risk 4 to 9 fold.

 Several other eye diseases are also more prevalent in certain families .
 Talk to your family about their eye health.
 This will help to determine if you are at higher risk for developing an eye disease yourself.